drdaemos/xc5-docs/en/basics/flexy_guide.md

 {* in this case, {foo} variable in the path/to/another/template.tpl template will have value "bar" *}
 {% endraw %}{% endhighlight %}

-The same way you can include {% link "viewer classes" S1xfIEMSD %} into templates:
+The same way you can include {% link "viewer classes" ref_lSwzIJDv %} into templates:

 {% highlight php %}{% raw %}
 <widget class="\XLite\View\Header" />